-The Best Cafes in Toronto (East Side)
+The Best Cafes on the East Side of Toronto

-Here are the best cafes in Toronto (east of Yonge St.).
+Here are the best cafes in Toronto, east of Yonge St.

 This beloved Leslieville staple earns its top spot because it manages to do everything well: source and roast its own Pilot Coffee beans (shipped over from the flagship tasting bar nearby); pull a delicious espresso shot (plus make sweet latte art); whip up freshly baked goods on site; and provide patrons with a welcoming space that includes a patio.